 For Web and App licenses, it’s common industry practice to rely on metrics that are hard to measure, namely Web traffic (as calculated by clicks or views), or App downloads.
 Talking with customers about web traffic and bandwidth always felt abstract and confusing though, and in the age of flat rates and unlimited data, it also felt outdated.
 Also, most customers simply don’t know and can’t predict how much traffic a new website or app will receive.
 All of this convinced us to try simplifying our own font licensing process.

-Moving forward, our pricing for Web and App licenses also only depend on the size of the company of the License Owner, just as with our Desktop and Print licenses.
+Moving forward, our pricing for all media types will depend on one metric only: the size of the company of the License Owner.
 To reiterate, company size means: How many people work for a company in total.
 No other metric is needed.

 Who owns the license?

 Next, we’ve tweaked who the License Owner is.